UkiDLucas/UkiDLucas.github.io/lodge.md

 First, I did not find what I wanted.

 Second, I have a very long history of organizing people.
-When I was younger, in Chicago, for over ten years, I have been running the Google Technology Group with many thousands of  members and over 110 meetups organized, many of them having over 120 participants.
+When I was younger, in Chicago, for over ten years, I have been running the Google Technology Group with many thousands of  members and over 110 conferences and meetups organized, many of them having over 120 participants.
 It was a great time in the pre-pandemic era.

 As far as the goals of the group, I listed the following: